thisis-calvin/portfolio/content/_index.md

 ---
-title: "My name is Calvin"
+title: "th-is-me"
 ---

 <!-- # My name is Calvin -->

+# My name is Calvin.
 I lead operations and currently building for myself at [Devfolio](https://devfolio.co).
 I like to contribute on many levels, all the way from initiatives to people.
 I am a people person, and I care more about empathetic teams than extremely crisp business narratives.

 I learn best by building stuff and getting my hands dirty.
 If you want to talk about tech, life, finance or about anything else that makes you roll - feel free to reach out to me on [@thisiscalvin_](https://mobile.twitter.com/thisiscalvin_)